-Cheryl Olson, CPA, CGMA is the Director, Solutions Strategist for Clark Nuber, PS, providing operational, financial, technology, and governance advisory services.
+Cheryl Olson, CPA, CGMA is the Director, Solutions Strategist for Clark Nuber, PS, and is based in Bellevue, WA.
+As a remote worker from Portland, OR, she provides operational, financial, technology, and governance advisory services.
 Prior to joining Clark Nuber, she was Director, Council Financial Consulting at the Girl Scouts of the United States of America.
 For more than twenty years, she has dedicated her career to the not-for-profit sector in a variety of roles, serving as volunteer, consultant, assistant executive director, chief financial officer, auditor and tax accountant.
 Cheryl holds licenses in Oregon, Washington and New York.
-She frequently shares her knowledge as an advisor, writer, and presenter, and she is one of the AICPA Not-for-Profit Certificate Program instructors.
+She frequently shares her knowledge nationally as an advisor, writer, and presenter.
 Additionally, she is a member of the Oregon Society of CPAs Not-for-Profit Committee and previously served as both Committee and Conference Chair.
 Cheryl serves as a member of the Finance Committee for the Girl Scouts of Oregon and Southwest Washington.
 She graduated from the University of the Pacific with a bachelor’s degree in business and public administration, with a concentration in accounting, and is Past President of the Alumni Club, Portland, OR Chapter.

 Contact Cheryl Olson at email@example.com.

 Ksenia Popke, CPA, JD, is an audit partner in Eide Bailly LLP's not-for-profit organizations practice, and a member of the firm's Not-for-Profit Technical Issues Committee.
 Ksenia serves a broad array of not-for-profit entities, including public and private foundations, educational, cultural and performing arts, health and human services, scientific and research, and federally funded not-for-profit organizations.
-She was a member of the Advisory Board for the School of Accountancy, Daniels College of Business at the University of Denver, and is the immediate past Chair of the Art Students’ League of Denver Board of Directors.
-Ksenia received the Colorado Society of CPAs “CPAs Make a Difference” and “Women to Watch” awards recognizing her as an emerging female leader for her community service and engagement.
-She received her Master of Accountancy degree from the University of Denver, and her juris doctor from the Ural State Law Academy.
-Ksenia enjoys building rich personal relationships, applying her extensive knowledge to effect creative solutions to complex problems, and sharing colorful stories of life growing up in Russia.
+She is a current member of the FASB Not-for-profit Advisory Council (NAC).
+She received her Master of Accountancy degree from the University of Denver, and her Juris Doctor from the Ural State Law Academy.

 Contact Ksenia Popke at KPopke@eidebailly.com.